HigorMN/WSL2-installation/README.md

 sudo service docker status
 ```

-- Caso apareca Docker is not running
+- Caso apareça Docker is not running

 ```
 sudo service docker start